Women in Somalia

+The condition of women in Somalia is considered one of the worst in the world, after Afghanistan.

 Population

 Most people in Somalia are Muslims.
 Somalia's population is expanding at a growth rate of 1.67% per annum and a birth rate of 41.45 births/1,000 people.
 Somalia's total fertility rate in 2013 was 6.17 children born per woman, the fourth highest in the world.

 Most local residents are young, with a median age of 17.7 years.
 44.3% of the population are between the ages of 0–14 years, 53.5% are between the ages of 15–64 years, and only 2.3% are 65 years of age or older.
 The sex ratio is roughly balanced, with proportionally about as many men as women.

 Due to the civil war, exact population statistics for Somalia have been difficult to determine since 1975.
 According to the United Nations, roughly half the population of Somalia, as of 2014, is female.

 When compared to other African countries there are lower levels of education and higher levels of infant mortality in Somalia.